NVIDIA/TorchFort/docs/usage.rst

 Multi-argument API
 ------------------
-While the functions described in the previous sections cover the most models which work on single input/label/output tensors, TorchFort supports more complex models that require multiple input/label/output tensors as well as custom loss functions with auxiliary data tensors (e.g., an indexing tensor for masking).
+While the functions described in the previous sections cover the most models which work on single input/label/output tensors, TorchFort supports more complex models that require multiple input/label/output tensors as well as custom loss functions with additional tensor arguments (e.g., an indexing tensor for masking).
 To accomplish this, we have alternative training and inference functions that accept TorchFort tensor lists as arguments, which contain one or more tensors.

 To run a training step using the multi-argument training function, run the following: